unicode-org/cldr/docs/ldml/tr35-info.md

 1. If there is a valid -ms value then let USM  be the corresponding value in column 2 of the table below.
 Otherwise FR is not used.
 In either case continue with step 2.
-2. If there is a valid -rg region code as the prefix of its subdivision value, let R be that region, and go to Compute the category.
+2. If there is a valid -rg region code portion of the rg value, let R be that region, and go to Compute the category.
-	* See the table above for the examples `usca`, `usabc`, and `abcdef`
+	* See the table above for the examples `usut`, `usabc`, and `abcdef`
 4. If there is a valid region in the locale, let R be that region, and go to Compute the category.
 5. Otherwise, compute the likely subtags for the locale.
      1. If there is a likely region, then let R be that region, and go to Compute the category.